 A financial penalty of up to £5,000 can be imposed where an agent has not joined a scheme.

-If you have received a ‘final notice’ about a financial penalty imposed you should pay that penalty.
+If you have received a final notice about a financial penalty, and you do not intend appealing the penalty or the time you have to appeal has run out, then you should pay that penalty.

 Pay a penalty online

-You can make a payment relating to a financial penalty online, by debit or credit card.
+You can make a pay financial penalty online by debit or credit card.